Latvia gets EU green light to adopt euro currency

 “Latest polls show 38 percent support for euro adoption,” Dombrovskis told reporters.
 “We believe we might reach a majority supporting euro adoption at the moment when Latvia introduces the euro.
 Government has to work on that.”

-But people remain skeptical due to attachment to the lat, fears the euro zone is wobbly and that its introduction could lead to price rises in a country where many people remain poor.

-“The lat is one of our national treasures.
-We could travel abroad and boast that the lat has a higher value than, for example, the euro,” said Arvis Krastins, 23, a design student, referring to the fact that the lat is worth just over one euro.
+Neighboring Estonia adopted the euro in 2011, while Lithuania has said it hopes to join the bloc in 2015.

-The three Baltic states regained their independence from the Soviet Union in 1991 after spending nearly 50 years under Moscow’s domination.
-Entering the euro zone is part of a shift from Russia’s orbit after European Union and NATO entry in 2004.
+All three Baltic states regained their independence from the Soviet Union in 1991 after spending 50 years under Moscow’s domination.
+Entering the euro zone is part of a process of shifting away from Russia’s orbit after Latvia’s entry into the European Union and NATO in 2004.